Converg3nce/matic-docs/docs/dex-on-matic.md

 This document aims to provide an introduction to the transfer of mapped assets on Matic plasma chain.
 Note: For tokens deployed on Matic directly - the process isn't required.
 The process only applies to tokens that are *mapped* on to Matic.

-The trasfer process is enabled by making using of the new RPC call `eth_SignTypedData`, introduced in [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) - this is done to avoid complexity of allowance on plasma chains and to add simplicity to plasma fraud proofs.
+The transfer process is enabled by making use of the new RPC call `eth_SignTypedData`, introduced in [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) - this is done to avoid the complexity of allowance on plasma chains and to add simplicity to plasma fraud proofs.

 The construction includes introduction of a new method in each associated asset contract - [ERC721](https://github.com/maticnetwork/contracts/blob/aee2433b2cb76b8bf2ad53736a9e6340cd3d9f15/contracts/child/ChildERC721.sol#L76) and [ERC20](https://github.com/maticnetwork/contracts/blob/aee2433b2cb76b8bf2ad53736a9e6340cd3d9f15/contracts/child/ChildERC20.sol#L104) on matic plasma chain, called `transferWithSig`.
 And a `Marketplace.sol` smart contract that executes the swap.